 The number of coats to apply depends on the look you want to achieve.
-On my cabinet jobs, I usually apply one to two coats to get rid of the cracks and reduce the grain.
+On my cabinet jobs, I usually apply one to two coats of filler to get rid of the cracks and reduce the grain.

 Best Wood Grain Filler for Oak Cabinets

-Master Finishing Medium is a grain filler that can be sprayed on, which is what attracted me to the product, since not having to knife the material onto the surface would be a huge time saver, but this product was a huge disappointment instead.
+Master Finishing Medium is a grain filler that can be sprayed on, which is what attracted me to the product since not having to knife the material onto the surface would be a huge time saver, but this product was a huge disappointment instead.
 When the filler dried, it left air bubbles in the grain that wouldn't go away after priming.
 I had to apply a skim coat, using another product, to hide the air bubble holes showing along the grain.
-I definitely don't recommend either of those products.
+I definitely don't recommend either of these products.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.